Sachin-NeU/Team5_CSYE7245_Spring2021/Assignment 1/GCP/README.md

 STEP 4 - Make sure that billing is enabled for your Cloud project.

-STEP 5 - Enable the BigQuery, Cloud Source Repositories and Datalab APIs
+STEP 5 - Enable the BigQuery, Cloud Source Repositories, Dataflow, Google Storage, Data Studio and Datalab APIs

 STEP 6 - Create Bucket in Cloud Storage and Dataset in BigQuery.

-#### Python Scripts in CLoud Shell
+#### Python Scripts in Cloud Shell

 STEP 1 - Open Cloud Shell and set your project.
+Create a virtual environment and install all the dependencies.

-STEP 2 - Create python script to connect to S3 bucket and donwload all the relevant files
+STEP 2 - Create python script to connect to S3 bucket and download all the relevant files

 STEP 3 - Create python script to load the files downloaded from S3 bucket and dump them as is to Google Cloud Storage bucket.